Purpose

 Where to install: House panel first, garage panel second (or both)

 The garage is fed directly from the house (no breaker at the house end — the garage main is the disconnect).
 This means any surge arriving via the utility feeder passes through the house panel first, then travels to the garage.
 Installing an SPD at the house panel clamps transients before they reach the garage feeder and protects both structures.
-If budget allows two CHSPT2ULTRAs, cascaded protection (one at house main, one at garage panel) is best-in-class.
-If budget is one, prioritize the house panel — it covers everything.
+If budget is one, prioritize the house panel — it’s the single highest-value location, since it catches every utility-origin surge for both buildings.

 DIY install procedure (garage panel example)